 The Notify Primitive for subscription shall map to a combination of OMA LWM2M Write Attributes and Observe operations.
 Write Attributes allows to set notification parameters, e.g. Notification Periodicity.

-According to the parameters provided to the Observe operation, : a subscription for change to a specific resource, a subscription for change to an Object instance or a subscription for change to all the Instances of a given Object can be performed.
+According to the parameters provided to the Observe operation: a subscription for change to a specific resource, a subscription for change to an Object instance or a subscription for change to all the Instances of a given Object can be performed.

 The LWM2M Observe operation shall return one of the codes described in table 6.4.5.1-1.